-Caused by a genetic defect.

-Cranium: Markedly enlarged and skull bones are malformed.

-Cranial cavity: Usually filled with fluid, with little to no recognizable brain tissue evident.

-Usually see in conjunction with CNS signs.

-If this is seen, Suspect the animal at antemortem and call for veterinary disposition.
+- Caused by a genetic defect - Cranium: Markedly enlarged and skull bones are malformed - Cranial cavity: Usually filled with fluid, with little to no recognizable brain tissue evident - Usually see in conjunction with CNS signs - If this is seen, Suspect the animal at antemortem.
+Retain at postmortem if this was not seen at antemortem.
+Call for veterinary disposition.